 11. Incentive for Retiring Early

-12. Stay Healthier Longer
+12. Staying Healthier Longer

 Coupled with any health concerns, such as an underlying condition, leaving could improve your quality of life and extend your healthy years.